AltyIbrhm/TradeBot/README.md

 ## Configuration

+The bot can be configured in two ways:

+1. Through the `.env` file (recommended for sensitive settings)
-The bot can be configured by modifying the following parameters in `doge_grid_bot.py`:
+2. By modifying the following parameters in `doge_grid_bot.py`:

 - `GRID_LEVELS`: Number of grid levels above and below current price
 - `GRID_SPACING`: Percentage spacing between grid levels
 - `ORDER_SIZE_USDT`: Size of each order in USDT
 - `TOTAL_INVESTMENT`: Total investment amount in USDT

+## Security Notes

+- Never share your `.env` file or API credentials
+- The `.env` file is excluded from git for security
+- Use `.env.example` as a template for your configuration

 ## License